watson-developer-cloud/unity-sdk/readme.md

 Classification classification = service.classify("<classifier-id>", "Is it sunny?").execute();
 System.out.println(classification);
 ```

-**Note:** You will need to create and train a classifier in order to be able to classify phrases.

 ### Alchemy Language
 [Alchemy Language][alchemy_language] offers 12 API functions as part of its text analysis service, each of which uses sophisticated natural language processing techniques to analyze your content and add high-level semantic information.